Akylas/TesseractBuild/README.md

 <!-- markdownlint-disable-file MD033 -->
 # Multilingual OCR for Swift: using C/C++ libs with iOS (and macOS)

 Welcome to our project, **Tesseract OCR in _your_ Xcode Project**.

-We started this project because we really wanted Japanese OCR in an iOS.
+We started this project because we really wanted Japanese OCR in an iOS app.
 Apple's Vision system doesn't support Japanese, so we picked the open-source project Tesseract OCR, and... we started running into issues around building C/C++ libs for iOS (and macOS).
 We worked through it all, though, and are happy to say "we did it!".
-We also wanted to show you how easy it can be...
+And it doesn't have to be hard, it can be easy...

 ...like, this *easy*: